Everleigh Club: Expenses

 After the club was closed, Minna Everleigh claimed in testimony that she "always entertained state legislators free in the club."

 The sisters' separate responsibilities

 The Everleigh sisters Minna and Ada—the madams of the Everleigh Club— carried out very different duties in the operation of the club.
-Ada, the soft-spoken sister, mainly focused on handling all the business transactions, which included handling the books and allocating finances.
-She did not only take care of the logistics the club required but she also was responsible for hiring new girls.
-On the other hand, Minna, the outgoing sister, was responsible for carrying out lessons to teach the new girls charm and culture.
-Her sass lent her the ability to effortlessly interact with guests.
+Ada, the soft-spoken sister, mainly focused on the business transactions, which included managing the books and allocating finances.
+She took care of the logistics of running the club and was responsible for hiring new girls.
+Minna, the outgoing sister, was responsible for teaching new girls charm and culture, as well as any duties that required personal interaction.
+Her personality lent her the ability to effortlessly interact with guests.
 Often Minna was seen socializing with guests near the parlors or welcoming them with a friendly greeting into the club.
-Any duty that required personal interactions was handled by Minna.